 Certain diseases tend to lower your level of albumin and raise your level of one or

 more types of globulins.
-A normal range of albumin is 39 to 51 grams per liter (g/L)
+A normal range for total protein is 60 to 80 grams per liter

 If your protein level is low, you may have a liver or kidney problem.